-Staff has consistently been well above state minimum within the facility.
-Facility has an emergency staffing plan that it can implement if necessary (attachment 1).
-Center continues our recruitment efforts to increase house staff.
+Facility staffing has been maintained well above the minimum State requirement.
+Facility has an emergency staffing plan (attachment 1).
+Center is continuously recruiting to increase house staff and currently has an approved CNA class tentatively scheduled for late July 2020.